ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   it was by chance, on one such trip that as the sun rose, the tide did slip revealing Oldstairs Bay, I walked the bay
-  Beyond the pebbles, for the briefest time the bay was all mine.
+  Beyond the pebbles, for a brief time the bay was all mine.
 alignPoemLeft: false
 removePostcardPadding: false